 The Edna Bailey Sussman Foundation supports summer internships for students matriculated in graduate degree programs at ESF.
 Dr. S. Scott Shannon, Dean, Instruction and Graduate Studies, is the Campus Representative.
 Students MUST contact Dean Shannon for consideration.
 There is an information meeting in mid-January if one is interested in applying; please check your e-mail for a specific date and time!

 EPA Star Fellowships

 The U.S. Environmental Protection Agency (EPA), as part of its Science to Achieve Results (STAR) program, is offering Graduate Fellowships for masters and doctoral level students in environmental fields of study.
-Subject to availability of funding, the Agency plans to award approximately 120 new fellowships by June 30, 2010.
+The Agency awarded 87 fellowships for the year 2014.
 Master's level students may receive support for a maximum of two years.
 Doctoral students may be supported for a maximum of three years, usable over a period of four years.
 Visit the website for specific topic areas.

 Ford Foundation Diversity Fellowships